moxot/file-micro/README.md

 Test simple node.js "microservice" to store user-uploaded files in Azure blob storage service.

-Security might be an issue, but for simplicity’s sake, and to keep it as thin as possible, used SAS tokens in order not to store extra data on microservice side.
+Security with this will be an issue, but for simplicity’s sake, and to keep it as thin as possible, used SAS tokens in order not to store extra data on microservice side.
 Files are streamed to and form Azure blob storage.
 Did not overly complicate, therefore SAS string